ColoradoStark/BrowserQuest/README.md

 That is all you need to do.
 It should be running and you can test it by typing 127.0.0.1 in the browser.

-More Documentation is located in client and server directories.
+More documentation on getting a production server running is located in client and server directories.

 ## License